 Timely Investigation.
 The panel conducts the investigation as expeditiously as possible and generally completes it within 120 days.
 However, the nature of some cases may render that schedule difficult to meet.
 If the panel determines that the deadline cannot be met, it requests an extension, which the RIO grants or denies.
 If necessary, the Deciding Officer (DO) submits an extension request to the sponsoring agency regarding this action.

 Preliminary Report.
 When the panel reaches a conclusion regarding the case, it transmits a preliminary report to the respondent.
 This report reviews all the information considered and explains the panel's conclusion.
 It details the explicit evidence that supports or refutes each allegation included in the panel's charge.
 The report then specifies the panel's conclusion as to whether any of the proven allegations represent research misconduct.
-The respondent is allowed 30 days to prepare written comments, which the panel will consider before the report is finalized.
-The panel then submits the completed report along with the respondent's comments on the preliminary report to the RIO.
-When there is more than one respondent, each will receive all parts of the report that are pertinent to her or his role.
+The respondent is allowed 30 days to prepare written comments, which the panel will consider before it finalizes the report.

 Review the report.
 The final Investigation Report is sent to the RIO who has 5 working days to review it and make recommendations.
 The RIO then sends the report and recommendations to the DO who has 15 working days to review it and decide whether to accept all or part of the panel's recommendations.

 - that no research misconduct was found; or